GSA/max-gov/README.md

 ## Repositories

 All of our work is open source and we encourage you to take a look and contribute to our projects by submitting a pull request, a Github issue, or commenting on existing issues and pull requests.
-If you are unsure as to where an issue should live, please use the [GSA/max-gov](https://github.com/GSA/max-gov) repo as a catch all.
+If you are unsure as to where an issue should live, please use the [GSA/max-gov](https://github.com/GSA/max-gov) repo.

 All of our repositories follow our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) guidelines.

 ### Code.gov repositories

-New MAX.gov consisting of multiple repositories containing code and information will be found here.
+New MAX.gov consists of multiple repositories containing code and information will be found here.

 ## Files you'll find in this repo